Fr4nz83/PWR-plugin-kubernetes/README.md

 ## How to compile the code

+The code can be theoretically compiled on any platform.
 First ensure that Go is installed.
 Then:

 `go mod vendor` installs the dependencies required to compile the code.